MFS® Growth Strategy - Quarterly Portfolio Update

 Laura Granger, Institutional Portfolio Manager, shares the team's thoughts on the growth asset class and provides a quarterly update on the Growth Strategy.

-Hello and thank you for tuning in to the MFS third quarter 2025 growth equity review.
-My name is Laura Granger, I am the institutional portfolio manager on the MFS US growth team.
+Hello, and thank you for tuning in to the MFS fourth quarter 2025 growth equity review.
+My name is Laura Granger, and I am the institutional portfolio manager on the MFS U.S. Growth team.

-So as a reminder, passive allocation in this asset class worked over the last three years because the earnings growth of this cohort of stocks was so outsized relative to the rest of the index, which you can see by the dark blue bars on this next chart.
-As a result, their returns were highly correlated.
-But looking ahead, the growth rates are decelerating, lessening the growth premium with the rest of the market, and at the same time, earnings growth is accelerating in other parts of the market.
-And we anticipate a broadening of market returns.
+As a reminder, a passive allocation in this asset class has worked over the past 3–5 years because the earnings growth of this cohort of stocks was so outsized relative to the rest of the index and the returns were highly correlated.
+The contribution to index returns was outsized.
+Looking ahead, the growth rates are diverging, the spread versus the rest of the index is diminishing, and at the same time, earnings growth is accelerating in other parts of the market, so we would expect to see continued dispersion.

-Thanks for taking the time to listen to our third quarter update, and for more detail, please reach out to your MFS representative, and have a great day.
+Thanks for taking the time to listen to our fourth-quarter update.
+For more details, please reach out to your MFS representative, and have a great day.

 ##PRODUCTS##